Unpacking the Mysteries of Source Files

 println(“Hello, world!”);

-In this example, “println” is a function that prints out whatever text are passed to it.
-So, in this case, it prints out the text “Hello, world!”
+In this example, “println” is a function that prints out whatever text is passed to it.
+In this case, it prints out the text “Hello, world!”

-This code is stored in a source file, which might be called hello.c or hello.py.
-You can compile the source file into an executable file, which you can then run on your computer.
+This code is stored in a source file, which might be called hello. c or hello.py.
+You can compile the source file into an executable file and run it on your computer.

 When do you use source files?